MicrosoftDocs/microsoft-salescopilot-docs/articles/convert-trial-prod.md

 ## Set up billing options for Sales Agent

 If you've converted the environment to use Sales Agent, you must set up billing options.
+Learn more about [managing consumption-based billing for agent capabilities](manage-consumption-based-billing.md).